decalage2/balbuzard/README.md

 See bbz\_sample\_plugin.py in the plugins folder for more examples.

 If [yara-python](http://code.google.com/p/yara-project/downloads/list) is installed, you may also use Yara rules as patterns for Balbuzard.
 For this, simply copy Yara rules as .yara files in the plugins directory.
 See capabilities.yara as an example.

+To disable a plugin (python or yara), you can simply rename the file with an extension such as ".disabled".

+If you develop useful plugin scripts and you would like me to reference them, or if you think about additional transforms that bbcrack should include, please [contact me](http://www.decalage.info/contact).

 ### What are the differences with Yara?